-Highly is an interesting and lovely Chrome extension that allows you marking up the text.
-Not exactly what you expect in terms of design feedback tool, but it still might play an important part in your content editing.
+Highly is an interesting and lovely Chrome extension that allows you to mark up the text.
+Not exactly what you expect in terms of a design feedback tool, but it still might play an important part in your content editing.
 So, basically, the app works like an online marker that you can use anywhere on the Internet.
 If you have some typos, some text sounds weird, or your marketing campaign has a dull slogan, highly is a great tool that will help your reviewers share their thoughts on it.
 Pros:

-- The screenshot step is skipped, you have to work with the text only.
+- The screenshot step is skipped; you have to work with the text only.

 - The app is free.